Sessional Instructors – Indigenous Studies

 - Work collegially as a team member with Department and Faculty leadership, Lab Instructors, Colleagues and other stakeholders

-- A PhD, or PhD ABD with an imminent defense date, in Indigenous Studies; or a PhD in a relevant discipline with a research focus on Indigenous issues;
+- A PhD, or PhD ABD with an imminent defense date, in Indigenous Studies; or a PhD in a relevant discipline with a research focus on Indigenous issues.
+Strong candidates with Masters-level degree will be considered.

 - Excellent communication skills, both oral and written